 Direct Service and Structural Change: JV/AmeriCorps members serve directly or with issues of social and ecological justice and sustainability.
 Building relationships and witnessing injustice transforms each person, inspiring them to live in solidarity with the people and places they serve.
 JV/AmeriCorps members also reflect upon and act against oppression and injustice on the institutional level, helping to empower the local community, and assisting people to become actively aware of the social and environmental injustices that exist in their lives, neighborhoods, and country.
 Many go on to become leaders in social services, the political arena, law health, education, and other areas of social and environmental change.

 Timeline Overview: Agencies wishing to apply for a JV/AmeriCorps member for the upcoming program year must submit an application before or on the application deadline the first week in December.
 After that date, the Partner Agency selection process begins and agencies are notified of their acceptance by the end of January.
 The JV/AmeriCorps member screening and placement process takes place from mid-February through July, with service beginning in August.
 The JV/AmeriCorps members complete their service commitment at the end of July the following year.

-Please refer to the 2017-18 Partner Agency Application Manual (available mid-October).
+Please refer to the 2018-19 Partner Agency Application Manual (available early October).